AnttiKurittu/kirjuri/README.md

 * Fixed page titles.
 * Removed unused files.
 * Added an icon to stalled cases (counting from latest update), stall threshold can be set from settings.
+* Added possibility to download case data as a CSV file.
 * Other small bugfixes.